gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 ### Implementation: `RTKLIB_PVT`

+**IMPORTANT**: This implementation is only available from the `next` branch of GNSS-SDR source code and will be present in the next stable release.
+{: .notice--danger}

 This implementation makes use of the positioning libraries of [RTKLIB](http://www.rtklib.com), a well-known open source program package for standard and precise positioning.
 It accepts the following parameters:

 |----------